Associate Professor, Department Chair

 Howe, Patrick and Teufel, Brady.“Native Advertising and Digital Natives: The Effects of Age and Advertisement Format on News Website Credibility Judgments.” #ISOJ Journal 4 (1): pp. 78-90 (2014)

 Teufel, Brady and Loving, Bill.“Forum Selection in Social Media.”
 Journal of Social Sciences Research: pp. 63-81 (2011)

 Teufel, Brady and Loving, Bill.“False Impressions: How Digital Editing is Altering Public Discourse.”
 Global Science and Technology Forum Journal of Law and Social Sciences 3 (1): pp. 110-118 (2012)

 Teufel, Brady.“Using WordPress to Teach Digital Literacy.”
 Academic Exchange Quarterly 14.4: pp. 8-13 (2010)

 Journalism Educator of the Year — 4-Year Division (2018)

-The award recognizes leadership and support that goes beyond the journalism program and has impact across campus, community and local or regional associations.
-It was awarded by The California Journalism & Media Affiliates.
+Award recognizes leadership and support that goes beyond the journalism program and has impact across campus, community and local or regional associations.
+Awarded by The California Journalism & Media Affiliates.

 Terrance Harris Mentorship Award (2017)